teach-afp/www/input/lecture8.md

 ## `MyReaderT`: a reader monad transformer

-* We start by defining a data type to host the transformed monad, i.e., the monad which the transformer consider.
+* We start by defining a data type to host the transformed monad, i.e., the monad which the transformer considers.

    ```haskell
    data MyReaderT r m a ```